haoboatlab/OceanLight.jl/docs/src/QuickStart/MPI.md

 # Visualization

-To visualize the downwelling irradiance field, we first extract the data from the `ed.h5` file along with the spatial coordinates in the x, y, and z directions into the `struct p`.
-The code example below can be directly pasted into the Julia terminal, run through a `.jl` script file, or executed in an IJulia notebook.
+To visualize the downwelling irradiance field, we first extract the data from the `ed.h5` file, along with the spatial coordinates in the x, y, and z directions, into the `struct p`.
+The code example below can be run directly in the Julia terminal, executed from a `.jl` script file, or used within an IJulia notebook.

 ```
 using OceanLight